luisfcolon/aws-create-secretsmanagers/README.md

 ./cipher project-name
 ```

 Follow the instructions provided.
-When the script is complete you will have a secretsmanager setup on edge, staging, and prod.
+When the script is complete you will have a secrets manager setup on edge, staging, and prod populated with the minimal key/values needed to get a new service started.

 ## Example output